 The number of employees whose remuneration received or receivable falls within the following bands.
-2020 No 2019 No
+2021 No 2020 No

-\$174,000 to \$194,000 - 1
+\$255,000 to \$275,000 1

-Total - 1
+Total 1

 The table includes all employees who received remuneration equal to or greater than the base executive remuneration level during the year.
 Remuneration of employees reflects all costs of employment including salaries and wages, payments in lieu of leave, superannuation contributions, salary sacrifice benefits and fringe benefits and any fringe benefits tax paid or payable in respect of those benefits.
-Due to the change in Chief Executive Officer during the 2019-20 year no individual received remuneration greater than the base executive remuneration level.